To beard or not to beard?

 TIP!
 Beard Brushes are typically used for short to medium beards while beard combs are naturally for beards longer than 5cm’s.

 Some hair will refuse to stay in place.
 For these stubborn rebels there’s only one choice.
 Get scissors specifically for your beard.
 Ideally, it ones with a shorter snout.
 This will let you manoeuvre through your beard hair adequately; cutting through the hairs that just won’t get in line.

 Now we at Mr. Draper may only know the basics of Beards but we are experts in Style.

 From the Victorian era of gentlemen - your style is sophisticated & distinguished

 The reviver of facial hair fashion - your beard like your style requires effort to look effortless

 Popular with footballers - with this sleek and modern look you can be both classy and casual

-The ladies’ favourite to take the Iron Throne - with GOT leaving our screens for good this year, this is your last chance to recreate actor Kit Harrington’s Brit-Indie look
+The ladies’ favourite to take the Iron Throne - with GOT having left our screens for good last year, this is your last chance to recreate actor Kit Harrington’s Brit-Indie look

 Get started with Mr.Draper, and get hand-picked outfits from your own personal stylist.
 Pick out the items you like and send back the rest.
 Keep all of it, or none of it.
 It’s up to you!!Get Started